Middleton '14 Explores Finance Abroad

 The Salisbury International Internship Stipend took Kathryn Middleton '14 from New York to London to India, thanks to an internship with Markit, a leading global financial information services company.

 Markit, whose chief operating officer is HWS Trustee Calvin "Chip" Carver Jr. '81, serves clients in the most significant institutions of the financial marketplace.
 The company provides independent data, valuations and trade processing across all asset classes in order to enhance transparency, reduce risk and improve operational efficiency.

-Middleton works in the Evaluated Bonds (EVB) product division, which provides the fixed income market with independent pricing data on corporate, government, sovereign and agency bonds across the investment grade and high yield universe.
+Middleton worked in the Evaluated Bonds (EVB) product division, which provides the fixed income market with independent pricing data on corporate, government, sovereign and agency bonds across the investment grade and high yield universe.

-"In the beginning of the internship, my main focus was to understand Markit as a company and how it functions between the different products and teams and among the different countries it operates in," Middleton says.
+"In the beginning of the internship, my main focus was to understand Markit as a company and how it functions between the different products and teams and among the different countries it operates in," Middleton said.
 "When I arrive in Noida, I was put in charge of a specific case study to figure out why certain operational incidents had occurred in the EVB process and to develop solutions."

-Middleton's internship experience this summer is made possible by the Salisbury Stipend, one of the most ambitious programs in the Colleges' history.
+Middleton's internship experience was made possible by the Salisbury Stipend, one of the most ambitious programs in the Colleges' history.
 Created by Honorary Trustee Charles H. Salisbury Jr. '63, P'94, L.H.D.'08, former chair of the HWS Board of Trustees, the fund provides financial support for each for three students interested in pursuing an international internship experience in a location of the student's choice.
 By supplementing classroom education with internship experience, students gain a practical understanding of the demands and rewards of future career opportunities, as well as an opportunity to test their skills and realize their potential.